zudochkin/awesome-newsletters/README.md

 * [RubyIssue(s)](https://rubyissues.ongoodbits.com/).
 A curated list of ruby related issues collected from GitHub.
 Bi-monthly email delivery.
 The ambition is to provide an entry point to the open source space for developers of all levels and from various backgrounds.
 * [Volt Framework](http://voltframework.com/).
 Volt is a framework for building data rich web applications shockingly fast.
 * [Green Ruby News](http://greenruby.org/).
 A feed of fresh links of the week about ruby, javascript, webdev, devops, collected by mose, xenor and tysliu every Sunday.
-* [Awesome Ruby](https://ruby.libhunt.com/newsletter).
+* [Awesome Ruby Newsletter](https://ruby.libhunt.com/newsletter).
 A collection of awesome Ruby gems, tools, frameworks and software.

 ### PHP
 * [PHP Weekly](http://www.phpweekly.com/).
 A free once-a-week newsletter, featuring some great articles, news and blog posts.
 * [Laravel Weekly Newsletter](http://laravelweekly.com/).
 Laravel PHP framework.
 * [Laravel News](https://laravel-news.com/).
 Every week lots of tips, tutorials, and packages are released for Laravel.
-* [Awesome PHP](https://php.libhunt.com/newsletter).
+* [Awesome PHP Newsletter](https://php.libhunt.com/newsletter).
 A curated list of awesome PHP libraries and resources.

 ### Python
 * [Python Weekly](http://www.pythonweekly.com/).
 A free weekly newsletter featuring curated news, articles, new releases, jobs etc related to Python.